“Have you heard about anime cyberpunk movies? No?- I know the best movie ever!” – We’re sure you’ve shouted these words to your friends.

 We created the list of top 10 Anime cyberpunk movies for your judgment:

 Studio: Production I.G

-Synopsis: “Psycho-Pass is set in a futuristic era in Japan where the Sibyl System (シビュラシステム Shibyura Shisutemu?), a powerful network of psychometric scanners, actively measures the minds and mentalities of civilised populations using a “cymatic scan” of the brain.
+Synopsis: “Psycho-Pass is set in a futuristic era in Japan where the Sibyl System (シビュラシステム Shibyura Shisutemu?), a powerful network of psychometric scanners, actively measures the minds and mentalities of civilized populations using a “cymatic scan” of the brain.
 The resulting assessment is called a Psycho-Pass (サイコパス Saikopasu?).
 When the calculated likelihood of an individual committing a crime, measured by the Crime Coefficient (犯罪係数 Hanzaikeisū?) index, exceeds an accepted threshold, he or she is pursued, apprehended, and killed if necessary by police forces.
-Elite officers labelled “Enforcers” are equipped with large handguns called “Dominators”—special weapons that only activate when aimed at suspects with higher-than-acceptable Crime Coefficients.
+Elite officers labeled “Enforcers” are equipped with large handguns called “Dominators”—special weapons that only activate when aimed at suspects with higher-than-acceptable Crime Coefficients.
 Enforcers are themselves selected for innately high Crime Coefficients, marking them as “latent criminals”; they are overseen by police Inspectors, who have the jurisdiction to shoot them with their Dominators should they pose a danger to the public.” – via

 Director: Miura Kazuya